-Principal Function / Summary Partial contribution towards preventing merging of St Albans and Harpenden.
+Partial contribution towards preventing merging of St Albans and Harpenden.
 It is important to note that this conclusion is drawn as a result of parcel sub-division along the M1 corridor.
 Overall the parcel does not significantly contribute towards any of the 5 Green Belt purposes.

 GB24A - Green Belt Purposes Assessment Contribution To check the unrestricted sprawl of large built-up areas LIMITED OR NO The parcel is located away from large built-up areas of London, Luton and Dunstable and Stevenage.
 It does not form a connection with a wider network of parcels to restrict sprawl.
-To prevent neighbouring towns from merging PARTIAL The parcel contributes (with GB24B) to a strategic gap between Hemel Hempstead and St Albans.
-The total gap is 3.8km, of which the majority is provided by GB24B.
-Overall the gap is large, and includes the M1 which is relatively well shielded by landscape features including planting and raised landform.
-There is no evidence of ribbon development.
-Any minor reduction in the gap, especially to the west of the M1, would not compromise the physical separation of settlements, or overall visual openness.
-To assist in safeguarding the countryside from encroachment PARTIAL The parcel displays typical rural and countryside characteristics in open arable farmland with medium sized fields bound by hedgerows with hedgerow trees.
-There is very limited built development however urban influences are strong as the parcel is enclosed by the predominantly industrial and commercial eastern edge of Hemel Hempstead and the M1 corridor which physically interrupts the landscape and is audibly intrusive.
-Buffer planting along the edge of the M1 is recent and will mature, and the rising landform helps to conceal the M1 from the edge of Hemel Hempstead and restricts views to (and integration with) the wider countryside.
-The urban edge is strong and there is no encroachment.
-Levels of openness are varied and views beyond the parcel are limited due to the M1 embankment.
-To preserve the setting and special character of historic towns LIMITED OR NO The parcel does not provide setting for any historic places.
-To maintain existing settlement pattern LIMITED OR NO The parcel does not separate any 2nd or 3rd tier settlements.
-Level of Openness and Countryside Character Existence of built development The level of built development is very low at 0.2%.
+To prevent neighbouring towns from merging PARTIAL The parcel contributes (with GB24B) to a strategic gap between Hemel Hempstead and S is 3.8km, of which the majority is provided by GB24B.
+Overall the gap is large, and include relatively well shielded by landscape features including planting and raised landform.
+The ribbon development.
+Any minor reduction in the gap, especially to the west of the M1, wor physical separation of settlements, or overall visual openness. les the M1 which is ere is no evidence of To assist in safeguarding the countryside from encroachment PARTIAL The parcel displays typical rural and countryside characteristics in open arable farmland we bound by hedgerows with hedgerow trees.
+There is very limited built development howeve strong as the parcel is enclosed by the predominantly industrial and commercial eastern of Hempstead and the M1 corridor which physically interrupts the landscape and is audibly i along the edge of the M1 is recent and will mature, and the rising landform helps to concer of Hemel Hempstead and restricts views to (and integration with) the wider countryside.
+Strong and there is no encroachment.
+Levels of openness are varied and views beyond the to the M1 embankment. ver urban influences are edge of Hemel ntrusive.
+Buffer planting eal the M1 from the edg The urban edge is To preserve the setting and special character of historic towns LIMITED OR NO The parcel does not provide setting for any historic places.
+To maintain existing settlement pattern LIMITED OR NO

+Level of Openness and Countryside Character

+Existence of built development The level of built development is very low at 0.2%.
 The limited built development within the parcel includes agricultural buildings and a hotel.

 Visual Openness The undulating landform gives long distance views from many locations although these are frequently filtered by intervening hedgerows and the raised M1.

 Countryside Character The narrow parcel is bound by an industrial edge of Hemel Hempstead and the M1 motorway and their proximity and prominence increases the urban influence on the parcel.
-GB24A - Next Steps Land enclosed by east Hemel Hempstead and M1 in GB24A & GB21A is recommended for further assessment as a strategic sub-area (SA-S2).
-In light of the functions of the strategic parcels the strategic sub-area identified are relatively free of built development and represent open landscapes, which are however interrupted by the M1.
-Urban influences are strong as the sub-areas are enclosed by clear and visually prominent physical settlement edges including commercial and industrial development at Hemel Hempstead, especially to the south, as well as the M1 which disrupts the character of the countryside.
-Therefore, a reduction in the size of the strategic parcel would not significantly compromise the primary functions of the Green Belt or the separation of existing settlements.
-This is particularly the case because the gap between Hemel Hempstead and St Albans is relatively wide at 3.8km and is generally not compromised by existing built development or other urbanising uses and features, apart from the M1.
-This land makes a limited or no contribution towards checking sprawl or preserving setting.
-Green Belt Review Purposes Assessment - Parcel Assessment Sheets for St Albans City and District Council This page has intentionally been left blank GB24B -Green Belt Land to West of St Albans (Cathedral Setting) Description The parcel is located to the west of St Albans.
-It is bounded to the east by M1 and to the south by the M10.
-It is 1372ha in size and comprises undulating ridges and dry valleys associated with the western slopes of the River Ver Valley.
-GB24 has been sub-divided along the M1 which represents a strong physical feature which interrupts the landscape.